Mjz86/C_colon/mcc.md

 4. `transaction_safe`:
-a transaction safe expression is a `weak_predictable` expression that can only use stabilized trivially relocatable objects, or if not stabilized, the value must be transactional nonvolatile qualified and be trivially relocatable . a `transaction_safe` expression must be composed of only other `transaction_safe` expressions OR must be casted via `unsafe(as-transaction_safe)` . if a transaction safe function is idempotent, it has better optimization capabilities.
+a transaction safe expression is a `weak_predictable` `no_barrier` expression that can only use stabilized trivially relocatable objects, or if not stabilized, the value must be transactional nonvolatile qualified and be trivially relocatable . a `transaction_safe` expression must be composed of only other `transaction_safe` expressions OR must be casted via `unsafe(as-transaction_safe)` . if a transaction safe function is idempotent, it has better optimization capabilities.